top of page

 wooden shelf with old whiskey making equipment, buckets and so on, with glass bourbon bottles filled with grain sitting on the shelf

-Most of the tour group had little to no knowledge of bourbon regulation, and definitely even less knowledge of whiskey, other than what is made in the US.
-David explained briefly the rules of Irish, Scotch and Japanese whiskey, before suddenly a secret door in the bookcase opened, and we were ushered through to the barrel storage.
+Most of the tour group, all from the US, we were surprised to discover, had little to no knowledge of bourbon regulation, and definitely even less knowledge of whiskey, other than what is made in the US.
+David explained briefly the rules of Irish, Scotch and Japanese whiskey, before suddenly a secret door in the bookcase opened, and we were ushered through to the barrel storage, as if we were entering bourbon Narnia.

 a door made to look like a wooden bookcase, ajar on a wall inside a whiskey warehouse

-Here it was explained how the barrels are stored and labelled.
-Even the bar codes were explained, and the Cartesian coordinate system, which shows where each barrel sits inside the warehouse.
-We even got told how an algorithm determines when the product should be at its peak, which is then validated by testing and tasting in the lab.
+Here we learned how the barrels are stored and labelled.
+Even the barcodes got a mention, along with the Cartesian coordinate system that shows exactly where each barrel sits in the warehouse.
+David even explained how an algorithm predicts when a bourbon will be at its peak, which is then checked and confirmed with testing and, of course, plenty of tasting in the lab.

 inside a whiskey aging warehouse at buffalo trace distillery, a low building with metal posts and beams and a stone floor, flanked on two sides with row upon row of whiskey barrels on their side aging in the dimmed light